fwsa-batch2/annapoorani.babumanikandan__lab/Mysql/Subquery.md

-## Finf the min salary of employees with dept by using subquery
+## Find the min salary of employees with dept by using subquery
 ```
 SELECT Dept FROM employees WHERE salary =(SELECT MIN(salary) FROM employees);
 ```